-VIDALIA CAMPUS Pharmacy Technology Diploma Program
+Pharmacy Technology Diploma Program

-The Pharmacy Technology program is a sequence of courses that prepares students for careers in the pharmacy field.
+The Pharmacy Technology Program is a sequence of courses that prepares students for careers in the pharmacy field.
 Pharmacy Technology program graduates are prepared to function as pharmacy technicians in positions requiring preparation of medications according to prescriptions under supervision of a pharmacist.
-Program graduates are to be competent in the general areas of communication, math, interpersonal relations, and computer literacy.
-Graduates are also to be competent to perform basic occupational functions including pouring, weighing, or measuring dosages; grinding, heating, filtering, dissolving, and mixing liquid or soluble drugs and chemicals; procuring, storing, and issuing pharmaceutical materials and supplies; and maintaining files and records.
-Graduates of the program receive a Pharmacy Technology diploma which qualifies them as pharmacy technicians.
+Program graduates are to be competent in the general areas of communication, math, interpersonal relations, and computer literacy, and are also to be competent to perform basic occupational functions required of pharmacy technicians in various settings.